Opa-Locka Police officer relieved of duty for alleged misconduct

 OPA-LOCKA, FLA.
 (WSVN) - An Opa-Locka Police officer has been relieved of duty following an investigation into alleged misconduct that took place at a home.

-Cellphone video taken by Jeffrey Byron showed the officer wearing a mask and holding his handgun entering his apartment without permission.
+Cellphone video taken by Jeffrey Byron showed the officer wearing a mask and holding his handgun entering his apartment without permission on Nov.
+7.

+“Get out the house,” Byron told the officer on cellphone video.
+“No, nobody told you to come in here.”

 At one point, the masked officer knocked the phone out of Byron’s hand.

+“I’m telling him there’s nobody in here,” Byron said on Tuesday.
+“Nobody told you to come in here.
+I know my rights.
+I know I have to allow y’all to come in before y’all enter my home.”

-According to the Opa-Locka Police Department, the officers were investigating a report of a man with a gun at the apartment complex along Northwest 22nd Avenue when the video was recorded.
+According to the Opa-Locka Police Department, the officers were investigating a Crime Stoppers tip of a man with a gun at the apartment complex along Northwest 22nd Avenue when the video was recorded.

+“Please understand this incident is being very actively investigated,” Opa-Locka City Manager John E. Pate said.

 “The officer has been relieved of duty, and because it’s an internal affairs investigation — active investigation — there are witnesses that need to be interviewed and other matters related to that that I cannot express at this time,” Opa-Locka Police Chief James Dobson said.